-Verbal abuse, sexual harassment, openly and consistently discriminatory remarks or behavior, the carrying of weapons, issuing of threats - verbal, written or otherwise - acts of violence, or any other form of disorderly conduct are all expressly forbidden and will not be tolerated.
+Verbal abuse, sexual harassment, openly and consistently discriminatory remarks or behavior, the carrying of weapons, issuing of threats - verbal, written, implied or otherwise - acts of violence, stalking or any other form of disorderly conduct are all expressly forbidden and will not be tolerated.
+Students committing these or comparable conduct violations may be removed from and barred from the campus immediately pending further investigation by the school.
 Students shall also respect parking and land use regulations while on campus and be mindful of the Expectations for Civil Behavior listed in this handbook.